Skip to navigation Skip to content

 • the period for which the person is incapacitated for study

-While the preferred medical evidence is a Centrelink Medical Certificate (SU415 or SU684), alternative medical evidence containing all of the above information can also be accepted.
+While the preferred medical evidence is a Centrelink Medical Certificate (SU415 or SU684), other medical evidence containing all the above information can also be accepted.

 Exemption period

-While multiple exemption periods can be recorded Service Officers should consider if the incapacity is likely to persist for more than 2 years.
+While multiple exemption periods can be recorded, consider if the incapacity is likely to persist for more than 2 years.
 If their incapacity is likely to persist for more than 2 years, the customer must test their eligibility for another payment.

-When an exemption is recorded customers must be advised that they need to notify Services Australia if:
+When an exemption is recorded customers must be advised they need to notify Services Australia if:

-• they decide not to return to study or their apprenticeship at any time during the exemption period, or
+• they decide not to return to study or their apprenticeship at any time during the exemption period

 • for students, they are no longer enrolled in or registered for their course, or